raspberrypilearning/octapi-calculating-pi/en/step_9.md

 Adding the rest of the formula back in adds the final part of the programming challenge:
  - Then calculate `π = (4 × total_inside) / (N × M)`.

-We have described it this way because this method allows us to break down a large number of trials into jobs that can, in theory, be run on many processors in parallel.
+We have described it this way because this method allows us to break down a large number of trials into jobs that can be run on many processors in parallel.

 ### Adapting the code